-For a Latin American experience, undergraduates can study in Sao Paolo, Brazil; Santiago, Chile; or Puebla, Mexico.
+For a Latin American experience, undergraduates can study in São Paulo, Brazil; Santiago, Chile; or Puebla, Mexico.

-In Africa, the Middle East and Eastern Europe, students also have the option to participate in programs in Dakar, Senegal; Jerusalem, Israel; Amman, Jordan; Rabat, Morocco; Kigali, Rwanda; and Moscow, St. Petersburg, and Vladimir, Russia.
+In Africa, the Middle East, and Eastern Europe, students have the option to participate in programs in Jerusalem, Israel; Amman, Jordan; Rabat, Morocco; Kigali, Rwanda; and Moscow, St. Petersburg, and Vladimir, Russia.

-Notre Dame also offers programs in the Asian Pacific region in Fremantle, Perth, and Sydney, Australia; Shanghai, Beijing, and Hong Kong, China; Nagoya and Tokyo, Japan; in Seoul, South Korea; and Singapore.
+Notre Dame also offers programs in the Asian Pacific region in Fremantle, Perth, and Sydney, Australia; Shanghai, Beijing, and Hong Kong, China; Nagoya, Kyoto, and Tokyo, Japan; in Seoul, South Korea; and Singapore.

-Additional programs offered in 2019-20 include the Kennedy Scholars in the London Undergraduate Program who undertake independent research and a research seminar course in preparation for a senior thesis.
+Additional programs offered in 2020-21 include the Kennedy Scholars in the London Undergraduate Program who undertake independent research and a research seminar course in preparation for a senior thesis.
 The Rome International Scholars program offers a semester of specialized study in Rome and funding for disciplinary study and/or a practicum during the summer following the semester of study.

-Candidates for Alcoy, Amman, Angers, Beijing, Berlin, Bologna, Geneva, Heidelberg, Kigali, Nagoya, Paris, Puebla, Rome, Russia, Sao Paolo, Santiago, Shanghai, Tokyo, and Toledo study abroad programs must demonstrate skills in the language of the country sufficient to make their period of residence and study fully profitable.
+Candidates for Alcoy, Amman, Angers, Berlin, Bologna, Geneva, Heidelberg, Kigali, Nagoya, Paris, Puebla, Rome, Russia, Santiago, and Toledo study abroad programs need to demonstrate skills in the language of the country to make their period of residence and study fully profitable.
 These skills may be developed through intensive or other language courses in the freshman or sophomore year.
 Previous study of the language in high school is mandatory for some programs.